 Type of Articles

-You see, just because you’re looking at math or education website doesn’t mean that your article needs to contain an extensive amount of math symbols — if at all.
+You see, just because you’re looking at a math or education website doesn’t mean that your article needs to contain an extensive amount of math symbols — if at all.

 For illustration again, here’s a list of article types to spark your funny noodle: